 The four Middle East Squadrons of this 1942 movement to re-inforce the Far East all dealt with the practicalities of the long ferry route in the same way.
 The departures of their aircraft from Egypt were staged, so that each Unit didn’t over-stretch resources en route, nor, all things being equal, get in each other’s way.
 The bulk of their equipment and ground personnel and spare aircrew went by sea.

 By this date, he’d made more than passing acquaintance with “his” 211s.
-The aircrew were a mix of old hands from the Desert and Greece, plus a large contingent of RAAF men, many fresh from 70 OTU or 72 OTU, some with a little Squadron experience.
+The aircrew were a mix of old hands from the Desert and Greece plus a large contingent of RAAF men (many fresh from 70 OTU or 72 OTU, a number with a little prior Squadron experience).
 A great many of the ground staff were experienced men who’d been in the Middle East for some time, many of them with 211 Squadron.
 Bateson made his dispositions accordingly.